2.5 Documentation

 • Follow-up appointments or referrals given

-See Figure 2.12[5] for an image of a nurse providing discharge instructions to a patient.
-Discharge teaching typically starts at admission and continues throughout the patient’s stay.
+See Figure 2.12[5] for an image of a nurse providing discharge instructions to a client.
+Discharge teaching typically starts at admission and continues throughout the client’s stay because this allows for reinforcement of teaching topics.

 Image of medical staff review discharge notes with a simulated patient and caregiver